DrCuff/smart/README.md

 ![me](https://github.com/DrCuff/smart/blob/main/bench.png)
 ## I vibe coded.
 Biggly.
 Much vibe.
 All of the vibe.

 I also crashed every LLM I tried.
 Turns out the disks were mostly fine.
+At no point did the 2011 RAID5 array crash at all.
 There's still some off by 1024 going on here that I'll diagnose at some point.
 This folks.
 This is the result:

 864 lines of bash and awk that appear to be mostly correct, the output is groovy: